Contact structures, deformations and taut foliations

-\textbf{Case 2:} We next assume that $-b < 2 - 2g$.
-In this case the twisting number of $\xi$ must be $-1$, since $b > 0$ so that equation (\ref{Massot_equation}) cannot have any solutions with $g>0$.
-Moreover, there is only one such contact structure on $M$ up to changing the orientation of the plane field by (\cite{Mas}, Theorem D).
+In this case we must have $t(\xi)=-1$, since $g>0$ so that $b > 0$ and the equation (\ref{Massot_equation}) cannot have any solutions.
+Moreover, there is only one such contact structure on $M$ up to changing the orientation of the plane field by Theorem \ref{normal_form_1}.
 Thus it will suffice to show that some horizontal contact structure is a deformation of a taut foliation.
 To this end we let $\gamma$ be a homologically essential simple closed curve in the base orbifold $B$, which exists by our assumption that $g > 0$.
 We cut $M$ open along the torus $T_{\gamma}$ which is the preimage of $\gamma$ in $M$ and take any horizontal foliation on the complement of $T_{\gamma}$ whose holonomy is conjugate to a rotation on the two boundary components of $B \setminus \gamma$.
 We may assume that the rotation angles are distinct, unless $M=T^3$, in which case all tight contact structures are deformations of some product foliation (cf.\ \cite{ETh} Proposition 2.3.1).

 We then spiral this foliation along the torus $T_{\gamma}$ (cf.\ Section \ref{Fol_and_Cont}) to obtain a foliation with a unique torus leaf that is non-separating.
 For convenience we then insert a product foliation to obtain a foliation $\mathcal{F}_{\gamma}$ with a single stack of torus leaves all of which are non-separating, meaning that $\mathcal{F}_{\gamma}$ is in particular taut.
 If $\alpha_{-},\alpha_+$ denote closed forms defining the foliation on the boundary components of a tubular neighbourhood $T \times [-1,1]$ of $T_{\gamma}$, then $\mathcal{F}_{\gamma}$ is given as the kernel of the following $1$-form: